 Take a DNA test

 With a DNA test, you’ll not only discover your genetic roots, but you’ll also be able to connect with living relatives who share segments of your DNA.
 Before you know it, you’ll be discussing who inherited great aunt Bessie’s curly hair or planning a family reunion after comparing DNA results.

 If you’ve started building your family tree on Findmypast, you’ll notice the orange bubbles which appear from time to time.
 These are hints: we think we’ve found details in our family history records that match the information you’ve entered.
 But we don’t just find new details in historical records.

 We also match against other Findmypast family trees.
 So, if there’s a branch that is similar to someone else’s, we’ll let you know with a tree-to-tree hint.

 One of the most basic methods of genealogy is to use civil birth and marriage records together to move further back.
-Well, you can use that same method to find long lost family too.
+Well, you can use that same method for finding long lost family, too.